 Ph.D.
-Student, Department of Biology, University of Washington
+Candidate, Department of Biology, University of Washington

 I am broadly interested in behavioral and functional ecology.
 For my undergraduate honors thesis I used acoustic monitoring techniques to investigate how surrounding remnant natural vegetation, at both local and landscape scale, affects the activity of bats in vineyards.
 Bats are an incredibly diverse group of mammals, and yet many aspects of their ecology remain poorly understood.